camaraproject/WorkingGroups/Commonalities/documentation/Glossary.md

-#### Note: The above entries are currently just samples provided from the commonalities.
-We propose the individual subprojects to contribute the concreate terms in the document as deemed fit.
+#### Note: The above entries are just samples provided from the commonalities.
+We propose the individual subprojects to contribute the concrete terms in the document as deemed fit.